Training and Support

 - Tips and Tricks for Teachers Educating on Zoom

-As UM prepares to shift to remote delivery of classes on Monday, UMOnline has worked to develop a number of resources to help prepare faculty, staff and students during the transition.
+As UM prepares to shift to remote delivery of classes, UMOnline has worked to develop a number of resources to help prepare faculty, staff and students during the transition.

 UMOnline hosted a small pilot group of faculty volunteers that allowed instructors and students a week-long trial run of remote class delivery using email, UM Box, Zoom and Moodle.
 The pilot was aimed at helping us learn more about what works and what does not work in rapidly transitioning courses to remote delivery.
 Volunteers had previously limited or no experience using remote teaching methods.